-Evaluating children and adults with developmental or neuromuscular problems in order to plan treatment activities that will help them grow mentally, socially, and physically
+Evaluating children and adults with developmental or neuromuscular problems to plan treatment activities that will help them grow mentally, socially, and physically

-Helping children and adults in learning how to carry out daily tasks
+Helping children and adults learn how to carry out daily tasks

 Conducting group or individual treatment to help children and adults in a mental health center learn to cope with daily activities